Endargo/echoes-of-the-past/echoes-of-the-past.md

 There is some rusty equipment inside the tower, and a way upstairs.

+On the second floor, there is some furniture, locked chest with a Hand Crossbow, Bolts (20) and Woodcarver's Tools.

 On the top level, there is an abandoned camp with a bit of food, bedrolls and travel bags, can be looted for 1d4+3 rations and two Potions of Healing.

 Also on a table lies a weird artifact, looking like a closed eye.
 Players can figure out how to trigger it, and it will open, look at the party, and shortly after, a portal will open on the floor, where stones are burned.
 This portal will take all members who were standing at the four central tiles to Cormyr.